BCE Course Offerings

 BIOL 133001 Anatomy and Physiology Lab II

 *Anatomy and Physiology I & II must be taken together and will be the only classes an individual BCE student will register for.
-They must also be taken with the assigned labs.
+Labs are optional but encouraged.

 This course is an introduction to the theory, composition, delivery, and criticism of speeches.
 Attention is devoted to the four key elements of the speech situation: message, speaker, audience, and occasion.
 Emphasis in the course is also given to different modes of speaking and a variety of speech types, such as persuasive, ceremonial, and expository addresses.
 This is a performance course.